Diadochos of Photiki

 The first systematic teaching on how spiritual perception develops — and one of the earliest explicit recommendations of the Jesus Prayer as a continuous practice.

-Diadochos was Bishop of Photiki in Epirus (northern Greece) during the turbulent fifth century, a period when the Church was wrestling with fundamental questions about the nature of Christ.
-He supported the Council of Chalcedon (451) and wrote against the Monophysites.
-But his lasting contribution is not theological controversy — it's a single, luminous work of one hundred texts called On Spiritual Knowledge and Discrimination that the Philokalia's compilers considered one of the most important writings in the entire collection.
+He was Bishop of Photiki in Epirus — northern Greece — during the turbulent fifth century, supporting the Council of Chalcedon against the Monophysites.
+His lasting contribution is not theological controversy.
+It is a single work of one hundred texts, On Spiritual Knowledge and Discrimination, that Nikodimos considered one of the most important writings in the entire collection.

-Diadochos is one of the earliest writers to explicitly recommend the continuous invocation of the name of Jesus as a method of prayer.
-He teaches that the intellect needs an "occupation" to prevent it from being scattered among external things — and the repetition of "Lord Jesus" provides exactly that.
-The name fills the inner space, leaving no room for the logismoi to take root.
-This teaching would become foundational for the entire later hesychast tradition, from Gregory of Sinai through The Way of a Pilgrim.
+He is also one of the earliest writers to explicitly recommend the continuous invocation of the name of Jesus as a method of prayer — teaching that the intellect needs an occupation to prevent it from being scattered, and the repetition of the name of Christ provides exactly that.
+Every later teacher of the Jesus Prayer stands in his debt.

 Signature Quotes